staruml/metadata-json/README.md

 console.log(mdjson.getRoot()); // equivalent
 ```

-Generate Code using EJS Template
+Generate code using EJS template
 --------------------------------

+### Generate a single file

+If you want to generate code with a EJS template, you can do by calling `render` function.

 ```javascript
 var mdjson = require("metadata-json");